Skip to main content

 • “I got completely hooked on the story and gameplay – so much so that I couldn't resist going for all the achievements and endings.”

-• “Game doesn't promise anything good if you can get soft-locked from the progression during the first 5 minutes of gameplay just by progressing in 'wrong' order, while the order is not told to you by any way.”
+• “Game doesn't promise anything good if you can get soft-locked from the progression during the first 5 minutes of gameplay just by progressing in the 'wrong' order, while the order is not communicated to you in any way.”

 • graphics

-The graphics in "Tokyo Dark" receive mixed reviews, with many praising the anime-inspired art style and beautifully animated scenes that enhance the game's atmosphere and storytelling.
-However, some players note inconsistencies in the art quality and mention minor graphical glitches that detract from the overall experience.
-Overall, while the visuals are generally well-received, opinions vary on their execution and polish.
+The graphics in "Tokyo Dark" receive mixed reviews, with many praising the clean and stylish anime art style that effectively captures the atmosphere of Tokyo, particularly through vibrant colors and detailed environments.
+However, some players note inconsistencies in the art style and mention minor graphical glitches that detract from the overall experience.
+Overall, while the visuals are generally well-received for their artistic quality, opinions vary on their execution and impact on gameplay.

 • “Don't let the art style fool you; it's mediocre at best, and your time would be much better spent on other games in the point-and-click genre.”